 For example, someone might say “Help!
 Help!
 I’m trapped!” or “No no no no no!”
 That could tell you that someone really wants to go outside or needs a change of scenery.
 Or something might be happening that’s making them feel scared or uncomfortable.

-They might grab at their clothes or a certain part of their body, indicating that they’re cold or hot, feeling pain, or have a physical need like needing the toilet.
+They might grab at their clothes or a specific part of their body, indicating that they’re cold or hot, feeling pain, or have a physical need like needing the toilet.

-If they jab their finger at something, they could be frustrated trying to reach it or it could be causing agitation.
-Or they might keep pushing at something because it’s bothering them, like a mirror or something that’s loud or distracting.
+If they jab their finger at something, they could be frustrated trying to reach it, or it could be causing agitation.
+Or they might keep pushing at something because it’s bothering them, like a mirror or something loud or distracting.

 Or, they might have hallucinations or paranoia that are making them anxious or scared.